Banner for web section

 • Web standards: The university wide standards for all aspects of asu.edu.

 • Web Standards 2.0: The first standards for asu.edu were launched in 2015.
-Web Standards 2.0 is the next, and more comprehensive, overhaul of standards for asu.edu.
+Web Standards 2.0 was the next, and more comprehensive, overhaul of standards for asu.edu with a full compliance deadline of Oct.
+1, 2021.

 • Web standards 2.0 limited: The first compliance state for the web standards 2.0 project (Jan.
 31, 2021) — WS2L addressed the most problematic user experiences across asu.edu, navigation and site identification.
 The Jan.
 31 deadline required that the new header and footer be installed on asu.edu sites and including updating sites to Arial (used in the new header and footer component) from Roboto.